MartinPacker/md2pptx/user-guide.md

 * `style.bgcolor.` - described in <a href="#associating-a-class-name-with-a-background-colour-with-stylebgcolor">Associating A Class Name With A Background Colour With <code>style.bgcolor</code></a>.
 * `style.fgcolor` - described in <a href="#associating-a-class-name-with-a-foreground-colour-with-stylefgcolor">Associating A Class Name With A Foreground Colour With <code>style.fgcolor</code></a>.
 * `style.emphasis` - described in <a href="#associating-a-class-name-with-text-emphasis-with-styleemphasis">Associating A Class Name With Text Emphasis With <code>style.emphasis</code></a>.

+If you coded metadata

+    style.fgcolor.yellow: FFFF00

+the result would be something like this:

+I would like to highlight <span style="color: #FFFF00">this bit</span> but not **this** bit.

 **Note:** A fragment of text in a span can't use any other text effect, such as bolding or italics.